What's your style?

 Receiver-In-The-Canal (RIC)

-This is the most common type of hearing aid fit today.
+One of the most popular hearing aid styles today.

 More here >